TheBoss8023/MCreatorFabricGenerator/SECURITY.md

 ## Reporting a Vulnerability

-If you happen to find a security vulnerability in MCreatorFabricGenerator, immediately report an issue with the bug fix template.
-Issues that have [SECURITY] in their title will be handled as soon as possible after review.
+If you happen to find a security vulnerability in MCreatorFabricGenerator, ping us in our discord or open an issue with the title having a [SECURITY] prefix

 Depending on the severity, it can take up to a few days to fix. **MCreatorFabricGenerator is not affiliated with MCreator.
 Report vulnerabilities with it only to us.**